YorkEarwaker/FindingThingsOut/nn/snn-sb/nest_intro/README.md

 NEST (Neural Simulaiton Tool) introduction.
 Spiking Neural Netowrk SNN simulation.

 ### Status
-Have downloaded NEST source code.
-But don't know if it will compile on MS Windows.
-There are no other good download options for native execution on Windows environments.
-No Windows binary.
-Shame.
-So trying to set up a separate standalone NEST only development environment will be a big time effort.
-So will likely choose another simulator for intro to PyNN.
-For ease of use Python pip install option.
-Which probably means the Neuron simulator.
-But it will be a start to coding in PyNN.
-Will try to install NEST into the PyNN dev environment at a later date.
-What a shame.

 Only supported options for MS WIN appear to be; Docker image, or Linux environment simualtor.

-NEST JupiterLab option?

-IDE.
-VS Code extension option.
-Eclipse plugin option?

-try conda python env?
-Probably not possible due to lack of MS Win binary.
-* conda install -c conda-forge nest
-* conda install -c conda-forge pynest

 TODO
 * <todo: consider, Ubuntu WSL, linux OS simulation env for NEST install, >